adamterlson/cairn/README.md

 > The passed in props and styles objects should not themselves be modified.

-The returned value from a transformer is what is actually made available to subsequent selector calls via `style` and ultimate applied to your components.
+The returned value from a transformer is what is actually made available to subsequent selector calls via `style` and ultimately applied to your components.

 ## Background